MohitGoel92/Predicting-Customer-Purchases/README.md

 - Based on the assumption that features have the same statistical relevance

+The diagram below shows the Naive Bayes being trainined on the training set.

 <img src = 'Screen26.png' width='700'>

+The diagram below shows how the Naive Bayes model performs for predicting the test set values.

 <img src = 'Screen27.png' width='700'>

+The confusion matrix below summarises the above diagram.

 <img src = 'Screen28.png' width='350'>

+From the confusion matrix, we conclude that our model has an accuracy of 93%.